lsfa-workshop/lsfa-workshop.github.io/README.md

     *  [Bruno Lopes Vieira](http://www2.ic.uff.br/~bruno/) Niteroi (UFF), 2015-18 (Chair)
     *  [Vivek Nigam](http://nigam.info/) João Pessoa (UFPB), 2015-18
     *  [Edward Hermann Haeusler](http://www-di.inf.puc-rio.br/~hermann/) Rio de Janeiro (PUC-Rio), 2007-17 (Co-chair)
-    *  [Mauricio Ayala-Rincón](https://mayalarincon.github.io) Brasília (UnB), 2007-17 (Co-chair)
+    *  [Mauricio Ayala-Rincón](https://mayalarincon.github.io) Brasília (UnB), 2007-17 (Co-chair), Goiânia (UFG) 2022-26 (Chair)
     *  [Elaine Gouvêa Pimentel](https://sites.google.com/site/elainepimentel) Natal (UFRN), 2007-17
     *  [Mario R. Folhadela Benevides](https://mariorfb.github.io/) Rio de Janeiro (UFRJ), 2007-17
     *  [Fairouz Dib Kamareddine](http://www.macs.hw.ac.uk/~fairouz/) Edinburgh (Heriot-Watt) 2007-15
     *  [Ana Teresa de Castro Martins](https://cc.ufc.br/curso/corpo-docente/ana/) Fortaleza (UFC) 2007-14

-3. The Steering Committee selects its chair(s).
+4. The Steering Committee selects its chair(s).
-4. Each Steering Committee member serves until the third subsequent conference.
+5. Each Steering Committee member serves until the third subsequent conference.
 At most, one-third of the SC members can be renewed at each conference.
 To keep this balance, exceptionally and with the approval of the General Assembly, it is possible to extend the term of some of the members of the SC for one year.
-5. The General Assembly of each conference votes by secret ballot for new Steering Committee members to replace the outgoing members.
+6. The General Assembly of each conference votes by secret ballot for new Steering Committee members to replace the outgoing members.
 The maximum number of candidate indications allowed for each attendee of the General Assembly equals the number of open positions in that election.
 The total indications per candidate are computed, and the most voted, up to the number of open positions, will be considered elected.

 ## Function: